Inoke Breckterfield: Early life and family

 Breckterfield attended Damien Memorial High School in Honolulu where he was a standout football player and track performer in the shot put.
 He graduated from Damien High in 1995.
 He is of Fijian, I-Kiribati, German, Samoan and Rotuman descent.
 His parents are both from Fiji.
 He is Paul Manueli's grand-nephew, Breckterfield's grandfather is Paul Manueli's older sibling.
 He and his wife, Carol, have three sons.
 Kalevi, is the oldest, and he played football at Cardinal Wuerl North Catholic and now plays for the Madison Edgewood Crusaders.
 And twin boys, Rocky and Riley.
 Carol played soccer for University of Southern California (USC) from 1996 to 1998, where she also was an all-conference selection.

 Playing career

 College

 Breckterfield played for Oregon State in the fall of 1995.
 In his time at Oregon State, he made a name for himself as a dominant defensive end in the Pac-10.
 Breckterfield was named a third-team All-American in 1998 after being named first team All-Pac-10 Conference.
 He was also the recipient of the prestigious Morris Trophy, awarded annually to the conference's top defensive lineman.
 He was selected to play in the Hula Bowl his senior season as well.
 Breckterfield finished his OSU career as the leader for tackles-for-loss (55.5) and sacks (19.5).
 He currently ranks second in both.

 Professional

-After his time with the Beavers, Breckterfield had a successful Canadian Football League career with the Toronto Argonauts (1999–2000) and Winnipeg Blue Bombers (2001–03).
+After his time with the Beavers, Breckterfield played in the Canadian Football League with the Toronto Argonauts (1999) and Winnipeg Blue Bombers (2001–03).